 How to Select the Right Load Model

-How to select the right load model for accurately testing the requirements.
+Learn how to select the right load model for accurately testing requirements.

 Motivation

-One of the decisions you have to make before running a load test is the selection of the right load model.
-A load model describes what basic characteristics are influenced to reach a certain load and performance behavior.
+One of the decisions you must make before running a load test is selecting the right load model.
+A load model describes which basic characteristics are influenced to achieve a certain load and performance behavior.

-Let’s just clarify some terminology before we talk about the models, because the definitions used in the following paragraph are not unique across the industry:
+Let’s clarify some terminology before discussing the models, as the definitions used in the following paragraphs are not unique across the industry:

-Transactions: A transaction is an execution of exactly one test case or test scenario.
-In order to perform the scenario, the page flow is modeled in code.
-The test scenario is implemented as a test case, which itself executes a sequence of one or more actions.
+Transactions: A transaction is the execution of exactly one test case or test scenario.
+To perform the scenario, the page flow is modeled in code.
+The test scenario is implemented as a test case, which executes a sequence of one or more actions.

-Requests: This level is equivalent to the HTTP request level used in web browsers or in any other application that relies on HTTP communication.
-You do not have to deal with requests directly because they are automatically generated by the underlying HtmlUnit framework when performing actions on HTML elements.
+Requests: This level is equivalent to the HTTP request level used in web browsers or any other application that relies on HTTP communication.
+You do not have to deal with requests directly, as they are automatically generated by the underlying HtmlUnit framework when performing actions on HTML elements.

 Available Load Models

-Let’s assume that, before running the next marketing campaign, your company’s online shop will have to be tested to make sure it won’t break under the expected traffic.
-There are two different approaches to define the load your system should be able to handle:
+Let’s assume that before running the next marketing campaign, your company’s online shop must be tested to ensure it won’t break under the expected traffic.
+There are two different approaches to defining the load your system should be able to handle:

-• you know how many concurrent users you are expecting, or
+• You know how many concurrent users you expect, or

-• you know how many visits or orders per hour you are expecting, e.g. during a campaign.
+• You know how many visits or orders per hour you expect (e.g., during a campaign).

-These requirements require load models to correctly test them.
+These requirements necessitate load models to test them correctly.

 User Count Model

-For the User Count Model, you define a certain number of concurrent users the system will have to handle.
-At any given time during the test, the target system has to handle 2000 concurrent users, no more, no less.
+For the User Count Model, you define a specific number of concurrent users the system must handle.
+At any given time during the test, the target system must handle 2000 concurrent users—no more, no less.
 The number of transactions that can be achieved depends on the time the target system needs to respond.

-With the user count model, you can make sure your application will be stable with the defined number of concurrent users.
+With the user count model, you can ensure your application will be stable with the defined number of concurrent users.

 Arrival Rate Model

-With the Arrival Rate Model, your criteria is the number of transactions (or here: visits and orders) per hour.
-The order scenario should be performed 500 times, equally distributed across a period of one hour.
+With the Arrival Rate Model, your criterion is the number of transactions (or, in this case, visits and orders) per hour.
+The order scenario should be performed 500 times, equally distributed across one hour.
 As many concurrent users as necessary to fulfill the given arrival rate are used.

 Response Time as Influencing Factor

-When using the user count model simply less transactions will be finished if the response time increases.
-In comparison the arrival rate model will increase the number of concurrent users to make sure, the planned number of orders will be achieved.
+When using the user count model, fewer transactions will simply be finished if the response time increases.
+In comparison, the arrival rate model will increase the number of concurrent users to ensure the planned number of orders is achieved.

-This means that the arrival rate model works feedback based and will react to response time changes during the test period.
-This way, the generated load is somewhat unpredictable, but this is more along the lines of how the real world behaves.
+This means the arrival rate model works on a feedback basis and reacts to response time changes during the test period.
+This way, the generated load is somewhat unpredictable, but this aligns more closely with real-world behavior.

-But another thing to keep in mind is the potential aggressive behavior of a test using the arrival rate model: if the response time increases, more concurrent users are used, which probably means that the response time will increase even more due to heavier load (which will cause the system to use even more concurrent users, which is where the recursion kicks in).
+However, another thing to keep in mind is the potentially aggressive behavior of a test using the arrival rate model: if the response time increases, more concurrent users are used.
+This probably means the response time will increase further due to heavier load, causing the system to use even more concurrent users (which is where recursion kicks in).

-To avoid a complete breakdown in this scenario, you should define an upper limit to the number of concurrent users used in the arrival model.
-This restricts the total load on the system, in order to avoid a total overload as a result of the feedback loop.
-That is not reflecting reality of course, but if the users feel a certain pain in reality, they might hold back as well.
+To avoid a complete breakdown in this scenario, define an upper limit for the number of concurrent users in the arrival model.
+This restricts the total load on the system to avoid a total overload resulting from the feedback loop.
+Of course, that does not reflect reality, but if users experience a certain pain point in reality, they might also hold back.

 Summary

-The arrival rate model is better fit to model real world load, so it might be the right choice for most load tests.
-But there are still some scenarios in which the user count model could be a good choice, so here are some guidelines which model fits what purpose best:
+The arrival rate model is better suited to model real-world load, so it might be the right choice for most load tests.
+However, there are still some scenarios where the user count model could be a good choice.
+Here are some guidelines on which model best fits what purpose:

 The user count model is well-suited for:

-• a real load or performance test to assess the performance under a high, but predictable aka stable load,
+• A real load or performance test to assess performance under a high but predictable (i.e., stable) load.

 The arrival rate model is best used:

-• if the load test should prove that a system is indeed able to handle a certain number of transactions per hour.
+• If the load test should prove that a system can indeed handle a specific number of transactions per hour.

-So get testing and give all models a try.
-Load tests often start with a fixed user rate and once this runs fine, you move over to the more challenging arrival rate model.
+So, get testing and try all models.
+Load tests often start with a fixed user rate; once this runs fine, you can move to the more challenging arrival rate model.